SamuelSwartzberg/flashcardifying_text_temp/ling/grammatical-feature.md

 #### polarity

 Polarity is a grammatical feature category & feature feature that encodes the difference between positive and negative polarity.
-Positive polarity may correspond to validity/truth/confirmation and negative polarity may corespond to falsity/denial.
+Positive/negative polarity may encode truth/falsity and/or confirmation/denial.
+There may be separate polarity grammemes for truth/falsity and confirmation/denial grammemes, or grammemes may be ambiguous between them.
 Positive polarity = affirmation
 Negative polarity = negation